Confederates attack Oilfield

 Then in 1861 at Burning Springs, the Rathbone brothers’ spring-pole oil well reached 303 feet – and began producing 100 barrels of oil a day.

-“These events truly mark the beginnings of the oil and gas industry in the United States,” says McKain.
+“These events truly mark the beginnings of the oil and gas industry in the United States,” said McKain, who died in 2014.

-“Drilling and producing of both oil and natural gas continues throughout the state to this day,” adds McKain, head of the Oil and Gas Museum in Parkersburg.
+“Drilling and producing of both oil and natural gas continues throughout the state to this day,” added McKain, founder of the Oil and Gas Museum in Parkersburg.

-The wealth created by petroleum helped bring statehood for West Virginia during the Civil War, he adds.
+The incredible wealth created by petroleum was key to bringing statehood for West Virginia during the Civil War, he claimed.

 Confederates attack Oilfield